pablo-abc/felte/packages/reporter-element/README.md

 The package exports a `reporter` function.
 Pass the `reporter` function to the `extend` option of `createForm` or `useForm`.

-`@felte/reporter-element` also defines a custom element globally: `<felte-validation-message>`, you can add this wherever you want your validation message for the specified field to be displayed.
+You can import side effects from `@felte/reporter-element/felte-validation-message` to define the `<felte-validation-message>` element globally.
+You can add this wherever you want your validation message for the specified field to be displayed.
 It accepts the following attributes:

-* `for`: (required) the name of the field you want to display the validation messages for.
+- `for`: (required) the name of the field you want to display the validation messages for.
-* `max`: (optional) the maximun amount of validation messages to display for the given field.
+- `max`: (optional) the maximun amount of validation messages to display for the given field.
 Useful if you can get multiple validation messages but you only want to display a few at a time.
-* `level`: (optional) the kind of validation messages this element should display.
+- `level`: (optional) the kind of validation messages this element should display.
 Set it to `warning` to display warning messages.
 Default: `error`.
-* `templateid` or `templateId`: (optional) the id of the template element to be used for this element.
+- `templateid` or `templateId`: (optional) the id of the template element to be used for this element.

 It expects a `<template>` element as its child (or assigned using `templateid`), which will be used as the template for your validation messages.
 This template will be cloned into the as a child of `<felte-validation-message>` and updated when validation messages change.
 The template **must** have an element with an attribute `data-part="item"`.
 This element is the one that will contain the validation message, and it will be appended for each message.
 Optionally you can add an element with `data-part="message"` deeper within the item element if you want your message somewhere else.